trulshj/auth-experiment/README.md

 # Authentication testing

 This is a small test for salting and hashing passwords in JavaScript.

-I wouldn't use this anywhere serious, this is only for my own learning.
+I wouldn't use this anywhere serious, as this is only inteded for my own learning.